Ivo Moring

-Ivo Moring (born August 27, 1971) is a German music producer, songwriter, and percussionist best known for his work with DJ Otzi as co-producer of “Ein Stern”.
+Ivo Moring (born August 27, 1971) is a German record producer, songwriter, and percussionist, best known for his work with DJ Otzi as co-producer of "Ein Stern".
 He has worked with Heather Nova, Darren Hayes of Savage Garden, Jennifer Paige, Sarah Brightman, Limahl, Jordan Knight & New Kids On The Block, Cazzette, Sarah Connor, Lutricia McNeal, Chris Norman, Oonagh, Beyond the Black, Christina Stürmer, and Sandra und Coolio.

 Career

 Moring began playing percussion professionally in the orchestra of the Hamburg State Opera.

 Ivo Moring has worked with Heather Nova, Darren Hayes of Savage Garden, Jennifer Paige, Sarah Brightman, Limahl, Jordan Knight & New Kids on the Block, Sarah Connor, Lutricia McNeal, Chris Norman, Beyond the Black, Sandra und Coolio.

-In 2007, he co-produced “Ein Stern” by DJ Otzi, peaking at #1 and remaining on the chart for 12 weeks.
-It became the 2nd most successful song in German chart history.
+In 2007, he co-produced "Ein Stern" by DJ Otzi, peaking at number one and remaining on the chart for 12 weeks.
+It became the second most successful song in German chart history.

-Ivo Moring composed 60 minutes of music in 7.1 surround-sound for the Blu-ray-movie project BluElement's "Forsenses", released worldwide in 2009.
+Ivo Moring composed 60 minutes of music in 7.1 surround-sound for the Blu-ray-movie project BluElement's Forsenses, released worldwide in 2009.
 It became the best selling national music Blu-ray DVD in Germany.
-The follow-up film "Timberlounge" reached the Top 10 in the national DVD-charts.
+The follow-up film Timberlounge reached the Top 10 in the national DVD-chart.

 Moring was the co-writer of "Nie Genug" by Christina Stürmer, "Space Cowboy", and "Perfect Love".
 He produced "Idiot", which received the award for "Hit of the Year 2012" in Germany.

 In 2014, he produced and co-wrote two albums by Oonagh, receiving two ECHO-awards.

-Moring co-wrote "Blind Heart" by Swedish-based DJ Duo Cazzette, which reached No 1 on the Billboard Dance Chart in 2015.
+Moring co-wrote "Blind Heart" by Swedish-based DJ Duo Cazzette, which reached number one on the Billboard Dance Chart in 2015.

 Moring produced an album for Wendy Starland, who played a role in discovering Lady Gaga.
-In a Billboard story after winning her case against Rob Fusari, Starland stated "We’ve created a stadium rock sound that is not something I’ve heard before from any other female solo artist."
+In a Billboard story after winning her case against Rob Fusari, Starland stated "We've created a stadium rock sound that is not something I've heard before from any other female solo artist".